 - 1. Turn OFF the computer and unplug the power cord. - 2.
-Move the jumper cap from pins 1-2 (default) to pins 2-3.
-Keep the cap on pins 2-3 for about 5-10 seconds, then move the cap back to pins 1-2. - 3.
+Use a metal object such as a screwdriver to short the two pins. - 3.
 Plug the power cord and turn ON the computer. - Hold down the key during the boot process and enter BIOS setup to reenter data.